Big Lots

-Big Lots Stores, Inc. (stylized as Big Lots! or BIG Lots!) is an American discount retail chain, specializing in the sale of closeout and overstock merchandise.
+Big Lots Stores, Inc. (stylized as Big Lots!) is an American discount retail chain, specializing in the sale of closeout and overstock merchandise.
 Founded in 1967 as Consolidated Stores, the chain is headquartered in Columbus, Ohio, and includes over 200 locations across the United States.

 Big Lots filed for Chapter 11 bankruptcy in October 2024, and later in December, the chain announced that it would cease operations, liquidate, and close all remaining stores.
 Liquidation sales began in December 2024 and all stores were expected to close in 2025.
 On December 28, 2024, Big Lots reached an agreement with Gordon Brothers Retail Partners to transfer 200–400 stores and one or two distribution centers to Variety Wholesalers, with the remaining stores to be permanently closed.

 History

 Early years

 The first closeout store, Odd Lots, opened in 1982 in Columbus.
 Due to a naming conflict with Revco’s Odd Lot Trading Co., the company rebranded its stores outside of Ohio as Big & Small Lots, later consolidating all stores under the Big Lots name.

 Consolidated Stores was also an investor in the DeLorean Motor Company and took possession of unsold vehicles after the automaker’s 1982 bankruptcy.
 The company went public in 1985 on the American Stock Exchange and switched to the New York Stock Exchange in 1986 under the symbol CNS.

 During the 1990s, Consolidated acquired Toy Liquidators (1994) and KB Toys (1996), which it later sold to Bain Capital in 2000.
 In 1998, it purchased MacFrugals (Pic ‘N’ Save) for $995 million in stock.
 The company was renamed Big Lots, Inc. in 2001, changing its ticker symbol to BLI, and later to BIG in 2006.
 In 2005, it closed 170 stores, including all standalone furniture locations.